ShadiSbaih/Mini-Project-TypeScript-Express-Module-Architecture/Readme.md

 ### 🔄 Complete Testing Workflow

-Here's a step-by-step workflow to test all functionality:
+Here's a step-by-step workflow to test all functionality including file uploads:

 #### Step 1: Start the server
 ```bash